Microgrids-X/Microgrids.jl/perf/MicrogridsBenchmark_output.md

-# Run of MicrogridsBenchmark.jl on Dell notebook (i7-1165G7)
+# Run of MicrogridsBenchmark.jl

-**Benchmark results outdated** -> to be run again on Dell i7

 ## System configuration

+- Computer: Dell notebook i7-1165G7
-Julia version 1.9.2
+- Julia version 1.9.2

 Results obtained in Ubuntu 22.04, with external power adapter, using the “Performance” mode in Gnome Settings/Energy.